What is the difference between freehold and leasehold?

 In addition, you may also be breaking some of the conditions of your lease (unless you have bought the freehold of the flat) and this can cause huge tensions between the manager and the leaseholders.
 It can even lead to legal enforcement expensive action against you.

-Looking for specialist solicitors – call us today
+Looking for specialist Collective Enfranchisement Solicitors?
+Call us today

-For a FREE initial telephone consultation on freehold purchase, UK Lease extension or right to manage issues from an expert solicitor, contact us now
+For a FREE initial telephone consultation on freehold purchase, UK Lease extension or right to manage issues from our expert solicitors, contact us now

 - Call us on FREEPHONE 0800 1404544 OR